xDivisionByZerox/Tarpaulin/README.md

 # Tarpaulin

 Tarpaulin is a lightweight course management tool that serves as an "alternative" to Canvas.
 It allows instructors to create assignments for their courses and students to submit solutions to those assignments.
-The API you implement must support all the endpoints described in the Tarpaulin OpenAPI specification.

 ## Entities